Bargaining is not an accepted practice. You are expected to pay advertised rates.

 Gay & Lesbian Travellers

-- Given Denmark’s high degree of tolerance for alternative lifestyles of all sorts, it’s hardly surprising that Denmark is a popular destination for gay and lesbian travellers.
+- Given Denmark’s high degree of tolerance for alternative lifestyles of all sorts, it’s hardly surprising that Denmark is a popular destination for LGBTQ travellers.

 - Copenhagen in particular has an active, open gay community with a healthy number of venues, but you’ll find gay and lesbian venues in other cities as well (as well as mainstream venues that are welcoming to all).